exercism/java/exercises/practice/hello-world/.docs/instructions.append.md

 You can run the tests using the online editor or locally on your machine:

 - To run the tests in the online editor, click the "Run Tests" button.
-- To run the tests locally, check [Testing on the Java track][Testing locally on the java track] If the tests fails, that's ok!
-See what the error message is telling you, change your code and test again, when your tests pass, move on to the next step.
+- To run the tests locally, check [Testing on the Java track][Testing locally on the java track] If the tests fail, that's ok!
+See what the error message tells you: change your code and test again; when your tests pass, move on to the next step.

 ### Step 3: Submitting your first iteration